When can I get my Covid booster jab? Everything you need to know

 It means members of the public are being urged to get their third vaccine jab to boost immunity as soon as they can.

-While it was hoped that the booster alone would be enough to fend off the virus this winter, the emergence of the new strain, thought to be more transmissible than the delta variant, has forced the government’s hand in rolling out new restrictions.
+While it was hoped that the booster alone would be enough to fend off the virus this winter, the emergence of the new strain, thought to be more transmissible than the Delta variant, has forced the government’s hand in rolling out new protective measures.

 Face masks are once again mandatory on public transport, in shops, cinemas, theatres and places of worship in England.

-Meanwhile, employees are being advised to work from home where possible from Monday and an NHS Covid pass will be required for entry to crowded venues from Wednesday.
+Meanwhile, employees are being advised to work from home where possible and an NHS Covid Pass is now required for entry to crowded venues.

 And NHS rules on boosters have been relaxed so that all over-18s will be offered their booster by the end of December, having been brought forward from the end of January, a decision supported by the Joint Committee on Vaccination and Immunisation, which recently recommended cutting the period between second and third jabs from six months to three.